BlazesRus/angband/lib/readme.txt

 that is, all the bytes in the file are normal ascii values, but this includes the special "nul" or "zero" byte, which is used to separate and pad records.
 You should probably not attempt to modify this file with a normal text editor.
 This file should be (more or less) portable between different platforms.
 It must be present (or creatable) for the game to run correctly.

 On some multiuser systems there is a separate systemwide score file.

-=== Direcctory "lib/user/archive" ===

-Holds the randart set files when they are not in use by a character loaded into the game.